Meet the nurse who can harm you then heal you

 "I went to their training session, did the required paperwork and started.
 I found out that the passion I had at the tender age of seven was still there."

-Having become a qualified nurse and a taekwondo instructor, Efobi - equally adept at inflicting as well as relieving pain - believes the sport has helped her in life, particularly regarding self-discipline.
+Now both a qualified nurse and taekwondo instructor, Efobi believes the sport has helped her in life, particularly regarding self-discipline.

-"Growing up as a child I could not express myself, but I had to undergo a lot of training to correct that," she said.
+"Growing up as a child, I could not express myself but I had to undergo a lot of training to correct that," she said.

-"I learnt that mature people use their mouth, they don't use their hands.
+"I learned that mature people use their mouth, they don't use their hands.
 That's discipline, and I started making it part and parcel of my life.

 "I am a better person if I compare myself now to how I was before.
-Seeing myself breaking through those barriers, I saw myself doing certain things that even amazed me and my family when they found that I was doing taekwondo.''
+Breaking through those barriers, I saw myself doing certain things that amazed me and my family when they found that I was doing taekwondo.''

 Bringing nursing into taekwondo